The Bankrate promise

 Failing to avoid further damage

-If making temporary repairs are the only way to keep your home from sustaining more damage after the natural disaster, do so as quickly as possible.
+If making temporary repairs is the only way to keep your home from sustaining more damage after the natural disaster, do so as quickly as possible.
 Home insurance policies commonly include language that requires you to make these repairs.
 If you fail to do so, it could jeopardize your claim.

 Every dollar you spend that’s related to the damages your home sustained from the natural disaster should be carefully recorded.
 You’ll need to keep the receipts in order to be reimbursed after the claim goes through.
 If your policy includes “loss-of-use” coverage and the disaster prevents you from living or cooking at home, make sure to keep food and lodging receipts, as well.